 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Lay each rectangle on a cookie sheet and bake in middle rack of hot oven for 10-12 minutes, or until pastries are browned.
+Lay each rectangle on a cookie sheet and bake in the middle rack of hot oven for 10 to 12 minutes, or until pastries are browned.
 Pastries will puff up, but will not spread as they bake, so pieces may be placed on the sheet almost touching.

 Remove from oven and allow to cool on the baking sheet(s).

 While pastries are baking, start the syrup.
-Pour water, sugar and honey into a medium sauce pan on high.
-Squeeze the lemon juice into pan.
+Pour water, sugar, and honey into a medium saucepan on high.
+Squeeze the lemon juice into the pan.
 Heat on high, stirring until sugar is completely dissolved.
 Bring to a boil and allow to boil for about 5 minutes.
 Reduce to low heat.

 Once the water settles down to a slow simmer, place baked pastries a few at a time into the syrup for about 20 to 30 seconds.